vtisweden/java-projects/atap/docs/README.md

 The package `se.vti.atap.matsim.examples.parallel_links` contains ready-to-run examples.

 `ScenarioCreator.java` builds a network of parallel links and a corresponding population.
-The number of parallel links is configurable, as are their parameters.
+The number of parallel links is configurable, so are their outflow capacities.
 The population is built such that travel occurs from upstream origin links to downstream destination links that are connected to individually configurable parallel network links.
 The links connecting origins and destinations to the parallel links network are automatically configured such that all origins reach the parallel links at the same time.

-If there is a chance that congestion spills back into upstream diverges, an exception is thrown and recommendations for redimensioning the system are given.
+If the demand/network configuration is such there is a chance that congestion spills back into upstream diverges, an exception is thrown and recommendations for redimensioning the system are given.
+This attempts to approximate point queue traffic dynamics, for simplicity only.

 `ExampleRunner.java` instantiates minimalistic examples (with two parallel routes only):
 - for the uniform method (`ExampleRunner.runSmallExampleWithUniform()`),
 - for the sorting method (`ExampleRunner.runSmallExampleWithSorting()`),
 - and the proposed method (`ExampleRunner.runSmalExampleWithProposed()`).

-With only two alternatives and a homogeneous agent population, these MATSim examples are only meant as blueprints for creating richer testcases (and as a basis for unit tests).
+These MATSim examples are only meant as blueprints (and as a basis for unit tests).

 Running an example creates an output folder `.small-example/[method name]`, which contains MATSim xml files of the used network, population, and configuration.
 The `output` subfolder contains the usual matsim logs, plus a file `ATAP.log` with assignment specific statistics.